MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 CMD [ "cmd" ]
 ```

-For additional examples of Dockerfiles for Windows see the [Dockerfile for Windows Repository] (https://github.com/Microsoft/Virtualization-Documentation/tree/master/windows-server-container-samples).
+For additional examples of dockerfiles for Windows see the [Dockerfile for Windows Repository] (https://github.com/Microsoft/Virtualization-Documentation/tree/master/windows-server-container-samples).

 ## Instructions

 Dockerfile instructions provide the Docker Engine with the steps needed in order to create a container image.
 These instructions are performed in order and one-by-one.
-Here are the details for some basic Dockerfile instructions.
+Here are the details for some basic dockerfile instructions.
 For a complete list of dockerfile instructions, see [Dockerfile Reference on Docker.com] (https://docs.docker.com/engine/reference/builder/).

 ### FROM